Liaoliaoliaole/SDAQ-worker/README.md

            -h : Print help.
            -V : Version.
-           -s : Silent print, or with mode 'getinfo' print info at stdout in XML format -v : Address Verification.
+           -s : Silent print, or with mode 'getinfo' print info at stdout in XML format -r : resize terminal.
+Used with mode 'measure'.
+           -v : Address Verification.
 Used with mode 'setaddress'.
            -l : Print a list of the available CAN-IF.
            -f : Write/Read SDAQ info.
 Used with modes 'getinfo' 'setinfo'.